shiyuanjack/shiyuanjack.github.io/_pages/about.md

 Research Interests
 ======
 Broadly speaking, I am interested in information security and applied cryptography.
-Specifically, my current research mainly focus on signature protocols, post-quantum cryptography, searchable encryption, security in Internet of Things(such as VANET architecture, EMR data, etc.) and also blockchain security.
+Specifically, my current research mainly focus on signature protocols, post-quantum cryptography, encryption algorithms, privacy-preserving in Internet of Things(such as VANET architecture, EMR data, etc.) and also blockchain security.

 News
 ======
+1. "AQRS: Anti-quantum ring signature scheme for secure epidemic control with blockchain" has been published by *Computer Networks* *(JCR Q1, CORE A, CCF B).*
-1. "A forward-secure and efficient authentication protocol through lattice-based group signature in VANETs scenarios" has been published by *Computer Networks* *(JCR Q1, CORE A, CCF B).*
+2. "A forward-secure and efficient authentication protocol through lattice-based group signature in VANETs scenarios" has been published by *Computer Networks* *(JCR Q1, CORE A, CCF B).*
-2. "PPSEB: Post-quantum Public-key Searchable Encryption on Blockchain for E-healthcare Internet of Things" has been published by *Security and Communication Networks* *(JCR Q3, CCF C).*
+3. "PPSEB: Post-quantum Public-key Searchable Encryption on Blockchain for E-healthcare Internet of Things" has been published by *Security and Communication Networks* *(JCR Q3, CCF C).*
-3. "LFS-AS: Lightweight Forward Secure Aggregate Signature for e-Health Scenarios" has been published by *IEEE International Conference on Communications (ICC'2022) (CORE B, CCF C)*.
+4. "LFS-AS: Lightweight Forward Secure Aggregate Signature for e-Health Scenarios" has been published by *IEEE International Conference on Communications (ICC'2022) (CORE B, CCF C)*.
-4. "EVchain: An Anonymous Blockchain-based System for Charging Connected Electric Vehicles" has been published by *Tsinghua Science and Technology (JCR Q2).*
+5. "EVchain: An Anonymous Blockchain-based System for Charging Connected Electric Vehicles" has been published by *Tsinghua Science and Technology (JCR Q2).* *(Excellent Paper Award in 2022)*